chenlicodebank/Dynamic-Confidence-in-Spiking-Neural-Networks/README.md

 4. Run your SNN with/without Dynamic Confidence, to see how much latency and spike counts can be saved.

-The demo code uses the setting of CIFAR-10, ResNet-20, QCFS (Please check log.txt for the expected output and simulation enviorments.
+The demo code uses the setting of CIFAR-10, 2-bit quantized ResNet-20, QCFS (Its accuracy is Please check log.txt for the expected output and simulation enviorments.
 ).
 Other settings will be available soon.